sandrokeil/yubikey-full-disk-encryption-secure-boot-uefi/book/arch/06-secure-boot.md

 # Setup secure boot

+> You can use the file `scripts/arch/06-secure-boot.sh`.

 This chapter describes how to configure secure boot because no one should modify the bootloader or boot from another medium.
 Gerke Max Preussner describes this very detailed in his post [Fully Encrypted ArchLinux with Secure Boot on Yoga 920](https://gmpreussner.com/reference/fully-encrypted-archlinux-with-secure-boot-on-yoga-920?#secureboot)
 Please read his chapter about secure boot and come back to enable it.